antiprism/mpd_oled/INSTALL_VOLUMIO.md

         name            "mpd_oled_FIFO"
         path            "/tmp/mpd_oled_fifo"
         format          "44100:16:2"
-        #buffer_time     "500000"
 }
 ```
 Force Volumio to regenerate mpd.conf and restart MPD by going to
 the Web UI PLAYBACK OPTIONS and clicking on the Audio Outputs save button.

-Change buffer_time if you need to synchronise the spectrum display
-and the audio on your system.
-After any changes, click on the Web UI
-PLAYBACK OPTIONS Audio Outputs save button.

 If the mpd_oled clock does not display the local time then you may need
 to set the system time zone.
 The following command will run a console